Whitman in China Teaching Program

 - Academic Evaluation - Required for seniors only.
 (Request this from the Whitman Registrar using page 5 of the Whitman in China Application.)

-- Three Letters of Reference - At least one letter must be from a former employer or supervisor and we recommend that at least one letter be from a faculty member at Whitman College.
+- Two Letters of Reference - At least one letter must be from a former employer or supervisor and we recommend that at least one letter be from a faculty member at Whitman College.

 - One-Page Resume - This should include your education, your employment history, any paid or volunteer teaching experience, and any other information that will help the Whitman in China Committee and the Chinese university officials get to know you better.

-- One recent ID photo of yourself.
+- One recent ID photo (2 x 3) of yourself.

 - Legible copy of the photo page of your passport.